icshwi/e3training/workbook/chapter4.md

 In this lesson, you'll learn how to do the following:
 * Build the startup script for an IOC in e3
-* Understand the different method to use the EPICS function within a startup script  <!-- fixme -->
+* Understand different methods of using EPICS functions within startup scripts
-* Understand the local setup for DB and protocol files
+* Understand the local setup for `.db` and `.protocol` files
-* Add the common (global) module into the IOC
+* Add common (global) modules to the IOC

 ## A simulated serial device

-We will use a simple simulator based on [Kameleon](https://bitbucket.org/europeanspallationsource/kameleon) to simulate a serial device, accessible by use of e.g. telnet.
+We will use a simple simulator based on *[Kameleon](https://bitbucket.org/europeanspallationsource/kameleon)* to simulate a serial device, accessible by use of e.g. telnet.
 This chapter will use [this](https://github.com/jeonghanlee/kameleon) fork of the original repository.
-The device that the simulator is based on as well as an EPICS IOC to go with it can be found at https://github.com/jeonghanlee/gconpi.
+The device that the simulator is based on as well as an EPICS IOC to go with it can be found at https://github.com/jeonghanlee/gconpi. <!-- verify this, to see exactly what needs to be cloned -->

+*N.B.!
+Kameleon was written for Python2 (tested on 2.7), so make sure you have that installed.*

 > Before continuing you should clone this tutorial repository if you haven't already:
 >